bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 List
 ^^^^

-A list is like an array, and can be iterated over:
+A list is like an array and can be iterated over:

 .. code-block:: yaml